 Lancaster University has been consistently ranked as one of the top universities in the UK by The Times, The Guardian and the Complete University Guide.
 The Lancaster University programme is proud to be located in a very beautiful part of the country, with easy links to the Lake District and the Trough of Bowland.
 From our specific programme perspective we are also proud of the developments we have made over the years to try and make our programme as supportive, responsive and appropriate to current training needs as possible.

-Please also see the Health and Care Professions Council guidance: 'A disabled person's guide to becoming a health professional':
+Please see the Health and Care Professions Council guidance: 'A disabled person's guide to becoming a health professional'.

 If you are accepted onto this clinical psychology training programme then you will be a salaried member of the NHS (band 6) for the duration of your training.
-You will also be registered as a full time postgraduate student at Lancaster University but you will earn approximately £25,528 p.a. in your first year of training, rising to £27,625 in your third year (early 2012 figures).
+You will also be registered as a full time postgraduate student at Lancaster University but you will earn approximately £25,783 p.a. in your first year of training, rising to £27,901 in your third year (late 2013 figures).
 Please be prepared for the need to travel some distance to placements, and within placements during the working day, as our placements are located over a wide geographical area.

 Please note that all applications to the programme must be made through the Clearing House.

-At the moment, we expect to welcome 24 trainees in the 2013 intake.
+At the moment, we expect to welcome 24 trainees into the 2014 intake.

 The selection process takes place over 4 stages.
-The first stage is a check that applicants satisfy our entry criteria (for details follow link above), at stage two we ask all those who meet the criteria to sit a written task at Lancaster University.
-This looks for skills in written communication and for the ability to synthesise information into a coherent and concise argument.
+The first stage is a check that applicants satisfy our entry criteria (for details follow link above), at stage two we ask all those who meet the criteria to sit a written task online.
+This task looks for skills in written communication and for the ability to synthesise information into a coherent and concise argument.
 There is a small knowledge and skills element to the task.
 We have been asked why we prioritise written communication by ensuring that all proceeding to the next stage have passed the test.
 The answer is that written communication and the ability to synthesise information is essential to successful completion of the programme.
 It is not more important than the potential to develop (or already possess) clinical skills.
 Stage three, the selection event, ensures that all offered a place on the programme have these skills and/or the potential to develop them.
-We hope our written task doesn’t discourage potential applicants who have been out of education for some time or those with dyslexia.
+We hope our written task doesn't discourage potential applicants who have been out of education for some time or those with dyslexia.
 We give extra time on the test to all who inform us that they have dyslexia in advance.
 We know that applicants with dyslexia often pass the test and those offered a place complete the programme successfully.
 We encourage all applicants to use the examples of previous tests on the website to practise before taking it.
 Stage four occurs after an informal offer of a place and consists of checks and NHS references.
 After satisfactory completion of stage 4, a formal offer of a place is made.
-Please follow the link above for more information.
+More information is provided in the pages detailing our applications and selections process.